AvtsVivek/LearnCpp/src/tasks/431020-SimpleCustomIteratorExThree/ReadMe.md

 # Auto

 ## Notes
 1. An iterator is an object that points to an element inside a container.
-Like a pointer, an iterator can be used to access the element it points to and can be moved through the contents of the container.
+Like a pointer, an iterator can be used to access the element it points to and can be moved through the content of the container.
 Each container in the C++ Standard Library provides its own iterator, as well as some methods to retrieve it.
 Using iterators is quite easy: obtain an instance from a container, move it around where needed and then get the pointed element.

 2. Concretely, an iterator is a simple class that provides a bunch of operators: increment ++, dereference * and few others which make it very similar to a pointer and the arithmetic operations you can perform on it.
 In fact, iterators are a generalization of pointers, which are often used as a foundation when writing the iterator itself.